boomerang-io/tasks/packages/cli/src/template/README.md

 ### Key Files and Directories

-`.npmrc` - necessary to install `@boomerang-worker` scoped npm modules
+`.npmrc` - necessary to install `@boomerang-io` scoped npm modules
 `Dockerfile` - containerize and execute commands in a kubernetes environments
-`commands` - where all of your modules are located to be registered and executed by `boomerang-worker-cli`
+`commands` - where all of your modules are located to be registered and executed by `boomerang-task-cli`

 ## Available Scripts

 ### `npm run dev`

-Execute `boomerang-worker-cli` in local mode.
+Execute `boomerang-task-cli` in local mode.
 Used for local development.

 ### `pnpm run dev:debug`

-Execute `boomerang-worker-cli` in local and debug mode
+Execute `boomerang-task-cli` in local and debug mode

 ### `pnpm run format`